6 Panel Ideas for Your Travel Brochure Project

 FACTS

-MAP & GEOGRAPHY
+MAP & LANDMARKS

 Additional Lesson Components

 • Research Guide: Providing students with a research guide will assist them in finding and recording relevant information for their travel brochures.
 It will keep students focused and on-track throughout the research portion of the lesson.
+Before students start researching a location for the travel brochure, take a minute to review the importance of using credible sources.
+If students need more in-depth instruction, you can teach them about website credibility with this free evaluation checklist.

 • Examples: Showing students examples of past brochures is helpful, but not necessary.
 You can use examples to inspire students and give them a concrete idea of what the finished project might look like.

-Digital Travel Brochure for Google Classroom
+Print and Digital Travel Brochure Project

 summary writing graphic organizers shop now